-Many companies fail to adequately addresses audit and examination findings in a timely manner.
-This failure looks poorly on the management and leadership team.
+Many companies fail to adequately address audit and examination findings in a timely manner.
+This failure reflects poorly on management and leadership teams.
 Below are three ways to easily improve audit issue management.

-3) Regular reporting on status of audit issues.
 The status of audit issues should be routine, such as a component of a monthly management meeting.
 If all audit issues are resolved, that component should still be addressed.
-By doing so, the fact that audits have been conducted and all issues are resolved is not overlooked.
-When reporting is ad hoc, it is easy for people to procrastinate until there is some sort of regulatory review that requires an update on the audit issues.
-In the latter case, there may not be time to properly implement corrective action
+By doing so, the fact audits have been conducted and all issues are resolved is not overlooked.
+When reporting is ad hoc, it is easy for people to procrastinate until there is some sort of regulatory review requiring an update on the audit issues.
+In the latter case, there may not be time to properly implement corrective action.

 The three recommendations for improving audit issue management can be implemented in any type of audit issue tracking method.
-However, AuditFindings provides a platform for users to easily assign items to others, including time frames, update comments, and issue reporting.
-In addition, AuditFindings provides tools to allow audit managers to be notified when items are updated, or changes are made.
-Click here for an overview of the AuditFindings system.
+However, AuditFindings provides a platform for users to easily assign items to others, including timeframes, updating comments, and issue reporting.
+In addition, AuditFindings provides tools to allow audit managers to receive notifications when items are updated or changes are made.